ChaoningZhang/MobileSAM/README.md

 Paramters      |  68M   | 9.66M
 Speed      |  64ms  |12ms

-:heart: **Is MobileSAM better than FastSAM for performance?
-Yes, to our knowledge!**
+:heart: **Does MobileSAM aign with the original SAM better than FastSAM?
+Yes!**
 FastSAM is suggested to work with multiple points, thus we compare the mIoU with two prompt points (with different pixel distances) and show the resutls as follows.
-Our MobileSAM is better than FastSAM under this setup to align with the original SAM. mIoU                                     | FastSAM | MobileSAM :-----------------------------------------:|:---------|:-----:
+Higher mIoU indicates higher alignment. mIoU                                     | FastSAM | MobileSAM :-----------------------------------------:|:---------|:-----:
 100      |  0.27   | 0.73